gschaub/dynamic-tables/README.md

 block solution for creating beautiful tables that are easy to maintain.
 Additionally, this framework will provide a springboard to rapidly build upon this foundation to provide additional features.
 Some capabilities on the roadmap include:
+* Support for templates and cloning.
+Note that this support is **not currently available**.
+It is the first roadmap item.
 * Support for front end interactivity to sort and filter tables
 * Integrating Dynamic Tables with WordPress search
 * Allowing for specific content types and formats for all rows in a column (e.g, images, links, buttons, numeric formats, etc.) without the need to format each cell